J-Vanberg/RenameFiles/README.md

 # RenameFiles
-A python script to rename files in the working directory.
+A python script to rename files in the working directory with a random numeric prefix.
+Intention is to be used in places where files are accessed based on their name in alpha-numeric order.
+This script will effectively shuffle the files.

 ## Customization
 The following variables can be updated to alter the functionality of this script.